UoW-ATM/Mercury/docs/Overview.rst

 - passenger centric-issues, like modifications to passenger compensation.

 If you want to have a quick start, go there: :ref:`quickstart`.
-If you want have more details about how to run Mercury, like how the options to run it and the input/output data specs, go there: :ref:`basic_usage`.
+If you want have more details about how to run Mercury, like the options and the input/output data specs, go there: :ref:`basic_usage`.
 If you need more details about advanced usage of Mercury like Module creation, go there: :ref:`advanced_usage`.
+If you need a detailed description of all tables in input and output, as well as all the parameters of the model, go there: :ref:`io_specs`.
-If you want to have a look at the underlying model, go there: :ref:`model_presentation`.
-If you want to access the API, go there: :ref:`api`.
+If you want to know more about the underlying model, go there: :ref:`model_presentation`.
+If you want more details about the code itself, go there: :ref:`api`.

 Quick FAQ
 ---------